akuls/DL-project/README.md

 Pytorch

 ## Data Collection
 The data is taken from [here](http://jmcauley.ucsd.edu/data/amazon/).
 We have specifically worked with Clothing, Shoes and Jewelry data.
+Place the data.json and Dataitem_ids.txt inside a "Data" folder and place that folder beside the Code folder.
+Inside the "Data" folder, create 2 folders- "images" and "Resize_images_50".
+Next run extract_images.py, collect_images.py and resize_images.py in that order.

 ## Code (Files to care about)
 There are some files that don't have explanation as they are not directly involved with the project